-Local government agencies, at the municipality, parish or equivalent level, are a key project stakeholder because of their leading role in land-use planning and other development decision making.
-The project will engage local government agencies in the collaborative social accountability processes for priority KBAs and clusters of priority KBAs, which will take place under Component 4.
+Local government agencies, at the municipality, parish or equivalent level, are a key project stakeholder group because of their leading role in land-use planning and other development decision-making.
+The project will engage local government agencies in the collaborative social accountability processes for priority KBAs and clusters of priority KBAs.
 The project will facilitate partnerships between local government agencies, CSOs, communities, private sector actors and other stakeholders to identify and analyze local conservation issues and develop joint solutions to them.
-Some of these solutions will be implemented through sub-grants awarded under Component 1.
+Some of these solutions will be implemented through sub-grants.
 While public sector agencies will not be eligible to receive sub-grants, CSOs will be expected to develop their sub-grants in close consultation with relevant local government agencies, to obtain necessary permits and authorizations, and to ensure that they align with local development plans and priorities.